 combine with FOOTSTEPS OF THE CONQUISTADORES

-San Lorenzo: go walking in the Quebrada, have lunch by the river and marvel at the sumptuous properties in this well-heeled commuter village just 10 minutes from Salta city centre.
-This is also a great spot for mountain biking.
+San Lorenzo: go walking or mountain biking in the Quebrada de San Lorenzo, have lunch by the river and marvel at the sumptuous properties in this well-heeled commuter village just 10 minutes from Salta city centre.

-Campo Quijano: the gateway to the Andes: this town grew up in the 1920's because of the railway (the Train to the Clouds passes through here): it also houses the memorial to the train line's creator, the US engineer Richard Maury.
-We can organise rock climbing expeditions around here.
+Campo Quijano: the gateway to the Andes, Campo Quijano grew up in the 1920's as home to railway workers constructing the Tren a las Nubes or Train to the Clouds: it also houses the memorial to the train line's creator, the US engineer Richard Maury.

-Santa Rosa de Tastil: travel through the rugged landscape of the Quebrada del Toro to these pre-Inca ruins which were once home to a community of thousands of people.
+Santa Rosa de Tastil: travel through the rugged landscape of the Quebrada del Toro, following the same route as the Tren a las Nubes to the pre-Inca ruins at Tastil, once home to a mountain-top community of thousands of people, before and during the time of the Inca.
+One of the highlights of north west Argentina.

 combine with WINE & MOUNTAINS

-Chicoana: A peaceful little town at the gateway to the Valles Calchaquies, this is a great spot for horseriding through the tobacco fields.
+Chicoana: A peaceful little town at the gateway to the Valles Calchaquies, Chicoana is is a great spot for horseriding through the tobacco fields.

 Cafayate: travel through the breath-taking ochre landscape of the Quebrada de las Conchas up into the highest altitude wine region in the world.